flatpickles/sketchbook/README.md

     -   Model work
     -   UI plumbing
     -   Disabled states for input elements
-    -   String options: should this have enable/disable functionality too, somehow?
+    -   String options: should have enable/disable functionality too
+    -   Add "hide" option, maybe as a project setting ("Hide disabled parameters").
+Project setting can be generalized to sketchbook setting as well.
+-   How can we build a dimensions selector?
+    -   Support "options" for numeric array as well (maybe for everything?)
+    -   Maybe offer "named options", either as a map, or a separate param

 Next up:

 -   Test coverage:
     -   Project detail panel (component tests)
+-   Project sorting: put projects with no date at the top when sorting chronologically
 -   Group sorting options...
 -   Section sorting options...
 -   Saved state